MolBIFFM/diana/README.md

     }
 ]
 ```
-A threshold on the number of replicates required to consider a measurement.
-The
+An inclusive threshold on the number of replicates required to consider a
-default setting is `1`.
+measurement.
+The default setting is `1`.

 ```json
 [